 Eastern Washington Days on Market

-❱ The average time it took to sell a home in Eastern Washington in the third quarter of 2022 was 24 days, which is 9 more days than during the same period a year ago.
+❱ The average time it took to sell a home in Eastern Washington in the third quarter of 2023 was 37 days, which is 13 more days than during the same period of 2022.

-❱ Compared to the second quarter of this year, average days on market rose in every county.
-The regional average rose by 6 days to 24.
+❱ Compared to the second quarter of this year, average days on market fell in Grant, Lincoln, Franklin, and Whitman counties but rose in the rest of the markets.
+In aggregate, market time was down by one day.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.